-i.
-Proprietary Courses - developed by the faculty member without compensation and taught only by the same faculty member; when this faculty member leaves the university or is otherwise no longer able to teach this course, and the University desires to have the course taught, the faculty member will receive a one-time payment of \$500.

-ii.
-Universal Courses - developed by a faculty member as a work for hire.
-The faculty member will receive \$600 per credit hour and any qualified faculty member may teach this course with no further payment being made to the developer.
+- 1. Proprietary Courses developed by the faculty member without compensation and taught only by the same faculty member; when this faculty member leaves the university or is otherwise no longer able to teach this course, and the University desires to have the course taught, the faculty member will receive a one-time payment of \$500.00 - 2.
+Universal Courses developed by a faculty member as a work for hire.
+The faculty member will receive \$600.00 per credit hour and any qualified faculty member may teach this course with no further payment being made to the developer.